Skip to content

 These findings align with what we see at Vantage Point: financial services firms that strategically deploy AI in client-facing functions and integrate it with their Salesforce Financial Services Cloud or HubSpot platforms are seeing significant improvements in advisor productivity, client engagement, and revenue growth.

-What Separates High Performers from the Rest
+What Separates AI High Performers from the Rest?

 McKinsey defines "AI high performers" as organizations where respondents attribute EBIT impact of 5% or more to AI use and report seeing "significant" value—representing about 6% of survey respondents.
 These organizations share several distinguishing characteristics that financial services leaders should emulate.

-Tara Balakrishnan, Associate Partner at McKinsey, observes: "What stands out most about the high performers is their level of ambition.
+As Tara Balakrishnan, Associate Partner at McKinsey, observes: "What stands out most about the high performers is their level of ambition.
 Their AI agendas go beyond driving incremental efficiency gains: High performers are setting out to fundamentally reimagine their businesses."

 For wealth management firms, this might mean reimagining the advisor-client relationship through AI-powered insights and automation.
 For banks, it could involve transforming the entire customer journey from onboarding to ongoing service delivery.